 It's a feeling many of us have experienced after too many drinks the night before: stomach-churning anxiety, tinged with regret and despair.
 Feeling anxious or down is a common side effect of a hangover, not to mention the headaches, tiredness and digestive problems.

-But many young people are now shunning alcohol in favour of going teetotal.
+But many young people are now shunning alcohol in favour of going teetotal, with campaigns like Dry January reinforcing the idea further.
 More than a quarter of 16- to 24-year-olds do not drink, compared to a fifth of the broader adult population, in part, due to concerns over their health and finances.

 And now, some people are practising a new concept called 'mindful drinking'.

-The idea behind it is to change your attitude and emotions towards alcohol and learn to drink what you want to, instead of what you think is socially acceptable.
+The idea behind mindful drinking is to change your relationship with alcohol and learn to drink what you want to, instead of what you think is socially acceptable.
 For example, you might order a large red wine after a stressful day - but it might be better go for a small, or give booze a miss entirely.

-Many mindful drinkers have credited the concept with helping to keep their mental health in check.
+Many practitioners of mindful drinking have credited the concept with helping to keep their mental health in check.

-Helen Morris, 32, started drinking mindfully a couple of years ago when she realised alcohol wasn't making her happy, so she decided to re-evaluate her relationship with it.
+Helen Morris, 32, started mindful drinking a couple of years ago when she realised alcohol wasn't making her happy, so she decided to re-evaluate her relationship with it.

 "I'd been drinking regularly on a social basis for many years, but had recently been suffering with depression, anxiety and panic attacks," she says.
 "I made the link between my declining mental health and drinking and decided to cut down to see if it made a difference."